v8blink/Chromium-based-XSS-Taint-Tracking/README-en.md

 # User Manual
 Cyclops is still in development.
 If any problem occurs, please contact us.
 When using Cyclops, arg "**--no-sandbox**" is needed.
-If any suspicious XSS is detected, a log file named "SourceSink.txt" will be generated.
+If any suspicious XSS is detected, a log file named "SourceSink.txt" will be generated in running directory (Default:C:\Users\UserName\AppData\Local\Chromium\Application\97.0.4684.0\).
 The format of SourceSink.txt will be introduced below.

 [DEMO video 1](https://www.zhihu.com/zvideo/1505471657166282752)，[DEMO video 2](https://www.zhihu.com/zvideo/1505847898797969409)
 **Note** Cyclops updates frequently so newly-developed features may not be included in the videos above.